Install your first debusine instance

 Starting debusine

-From there, you can execute any command within the virtual machine with incus execute debusine -- $COMMAND (replacing $COMMAND with the command of your choice).
-You can thus easily start a shell inside the virtual machine:
+From there, you can execute any command within the virtual machine with incus exec debusine -- $COMMAND (replacing $COMMAND with the command of your choice).
+You can also easily start a shell inside the virtual machine:

 root@debusine:~# cat /etc/debian_version